 The Special Needs Coordinator also will:

-- Visit or contact the feeder Primary Schools to collect up-to-date information. - Liaise with primary school and parents of students with very specific needs who would benefit from more than one visit to the school . - Meet with the parent/ guardian of students with SEN. - Establish communication with the primary school resource/ learning support teacher. - Apply for Resource Teaching Hours/SNA support/Assistive Technology for students for relevant students.
+- Visit or contact the feeder Primary Schools to collect up-to-date information. - Liaise with primary school and parents of students with complex needs. - Establish communication with the primary school resource/learning support teacher.

 Once accepted to Coláiste Muire: